 Learn more about building your credit as a college student!

 Our experts at CreditCards.com analyzed 109 student credit card offers to find the top recommendations.
 Below are our picks for the 5 best student credit cards.
-The Journey Student Rewards from Capital One and Discover it chrome for Students top our list because of their rewards rates and special perks for students.
+The Discover it Student chrome and Discover it Student Cash Back top our list because of their rewards rates and special perks for students.